Advice

 The type of terrain you hike, or walk on, will be of huge significance when it comes to choosing your footwear.
 Will you be walking on…

 • Easy terrain.
 Wide open plains and areas of land with few, if any hills.
-This also includes easy to navigate tracks and trails.
+This also includes easy-to-navigate tracks and trails.

 • Technical terrain.
 This covers mountains and areas where you’ll likely to moving up and down significant hills.
-Cross-graining (moving across countour lines at an angle, rather than at 90 degrees) places a strain on your ankles and joints and you’ll need a good supportive cuff.
+Cross-graining (moving across contour lines at an angle, rather than at 90 degrees) places a strain on your ankles and joints and you’ll need a good supportive cuff.

 • Cross country, or off-trail.
 These routes are ventures into the true outdoors, places where the terrain is at its most difficult.
 Rarely, if ever, will you find a track unless it’s been beaten by herds of livestock.
 Your route will likely include scrambling over boulders and fording streams.
 This is where the real beauty of hiking lives!